aaronkyle/social-development/README.md

 ## Caveats and Disclaimers

-Please accept my work as on-going effort.
+Please accept my work as an on-going effort.
 This undertaking involves a significant amount of time and effort, which I contribute in the hours when I am not otherwise [working to sustain myself](http://aaron-kyle.com).
 Many sections are incomplete, and the overall effort itself I envision as a life-long project.

 Please also recognize that the focus of my work is specific to social development concerns.
 As I formulate definitions for various terms, I do so with respect to their usage relative to the practice of social development.